Whales in Greenland

-In winter it is also possible but less common.
-The most common whales are the humpback, fin whale and minke whale, but it is normally possible to find up to 15 different whale species in the water surrounding Greenland.
+In winter, it is also possible but less common.
+The most common whales are the humpback, fin whale, and minke whale, but it is usually possible to find up to 15 different whale species in Greenland water.

 Where to watch whales in Greenland

-The sea around Greenland is very fish-rich and the whales, therefore, swim from the Caribbean Sea to eat.
+The sea around Greenland is very fish-rich, and the whales swim from the Caribbean Sea to eat.

 The whales swim wherever the krill and schools of fish lead them, so it is possible to watch whales in many fjords in Greenland.

 In South Greenland, the fin and minke whales love to play and eat in the extensive fjord system.
 Sailing is a popular way of transportation between the towns; it is possible to watch whales here in the summer.